deitch/activator/README.md

 * `data`: the data to update the user as an object, e.g.: `{activation_code: "asqefcehe78qa"}`
 * `callback`: the callback function that `user.save()` should call when complete.
 Has the signature `callback(err)`.
 If the save is successful, `err` **must** be `null` (not `undefined`).

+What properties will it add to the user object in `save()`?

+1. activation: When a new activation is created, it will save a random string to `activation_code`.
+For example: `user.save("256",{activation_code:"ABT678HB"})`.
+When activation is complete, it will set the code to "X".
+2. password reset: When a new password reset is created, it will save a random string to `password_reset_code` and an integer representing the expiry at `password_reset_time`.
+For examle, `user.save("256",{password_reset_code:"ABT678YY",password_reset_time:1377151862978})`.
+When password reset is complete, it will set the code to "X" and the time to 0.

 ##### url
 URL string of how activator should send mail.
 Structured as follows: